-Matakana Island is a long, flat barrier island 20km in length and about three kilometres wide.
+Matakana Island is a long, flat barrier island 20km in length and about 3km wide.

 Amenities and services

 - Island ferry transport to and from Tauranga and Omokoroa

 - Primary school Te Kura o Te Moutere o Matakana